Dr. Martin Luther King Junior Educational Complex

 - Category Attribute

-- Dr. Martin Luther King Junior Educational Complex's student population of 850 students has stayed relatively flat over five school years.
+- Dr. Martin Luther King Junior Educational Complex's student population of 691 students has declined by 12% over five school years.

 |Grades Offered||Grades Kindergarten-8|